-Very similar to the less frequently encountered Abia aenea.
+Abia lonicerae is very similar to the less frequently encountered Abia aenea.
 Both species share the same habitat and foodplants, but the larvae are apparently different in appearance.
-Adults cannot usually be determined from images but specimens can be determined by antennal shape and the surface of the mesonotum.
-The female of lonicerae has more bulbous antennae, with the fourth antennomere being only about twice as long as its widest point, (viewed side on) and both sexes lack dense microsculpture between the punctures on the lateral faces of the mesonotum making the surface much more reflective.
+Adults cannot usually be determined from images but specimens can be determined by antennal shape and the microsculpture of the mesosternum.
+The female of lonicerae has more bulbous antennae, with the fourth antennomere being only about twice as long as its widest point, (viewed side on) and both sexes lack dense microsculpture between the punctures on the mesosternum making the surface much more reflective.

 Size: approx. 12mm

 Flight period: March to June

-Plant associations: Lonicera spp., Symphoricarpos spp. and Leycestria spp. (honeysuckles, snowberry and pheasantberry)
+Plant associations: Lonicera spp., Symphoricarpos spp. and Leycesteria spp. (honeysuckles, snowberry and pheasantberry)